Director Cheatle Resigns And State Police Testimony

 This doesn't make sense, guys.

-A 20-year-old kid, 150, got 150 yards of the president of the United States with an AR-15, blew a drone to conduct site surveillance, was spotted with a rangefinder, ranging targets, then lost, had advanced explosive devices on him with no military training.
+Like the things I pointed out, a 20-year-old kid got 150 yards of the President of the United States with an AR-15 flew a drone to conduct site surveillance, was spotted with a rangefinder ranging targets, then lost, had advanced explosive devices on him with no military training.

-Nobody was placed in the most obvious spot to conduct counter sniper operations.
+Nobody was placed in the most obvious spot to conduct counter-sniper operations.

-I was a sniper in the SEAL teams colonel.
+I was a sniper in the SEAL team's colonel.

 Put me right there.